idaholab/TMAP8/doc/content/verification_and_validation/ver-1dc.md

 \end{equation}
 where $\zeta_i$ is the trapping parameter of trap $i$.

-Three traps that are relatively weak are assumed to be active in a slab.
-The trapping site fraction of the three traps are 0.1, 0.15 and 0.20, respectively.
-The values of $\epsilon/k$ for the three traps are 100 K, 500 K, and 800 K, respectively.
-Other parameters are the same as the trap in the effective diffusivity limit in [ver-1d](ver-1d.md).

 ## Results and comparison against analytical solution

 The trapping parameters, $\zeta_i$, for the three traps are 91.47930 $c/\rho$, 61.65009 $c/\rho$, 45.93069 $c/\rho$.

 !alert warning title=Typo in [!cite](ambrosek2008verification)
-The $\zeta_i$ of the three traps from [!cite](ambrosek2008verification) have a typographical error, but it won't impact the final analytical solution.
+The $\zeta_i$ of the three traps from [!cite](ambrosek2008verification) have a typographical error, but it dos not impact the final analytical solution.

-The permeation transient from analytical solution is compared with TMAP8 results in [ver-1dc_comparison_diffusion].
-The graphs for the theoretical flux and the calculated flux are in good agreement, with root mean square percentage errors (RMSPE) of RMSPE = 0.41 % when time $t \geq 3$ s .
-TMAP8 can now model an arbitrary number of trapping population, unlike TMAP4 and TMAP7, which were limited to 1 and 3, respectively.
+The analytical solution for the permeation transient is compared with TMAP8 results in [ver-1dc_comparison_diffusion].
+The graphs for the theoretical flux and the calculated flux are in good agreement, with root mean square percentage errors (RMSPE) of RMSPE = 0.41 % when time $t \geq 3$ s.

 !media comparison_ver-1dc.py
        image_name=ver-1dc_comparison_diffusion.png